top of page

-Yoga and Healing Holistic Tools for Anxiety and Stress
+Yoga and Holistic Healing Tools for Anxiety and Stress

-- Feb 25
+• Feb 25

-- 6 min read
+• 6 min read

-Yoga slows breathing and calms the nervous system, shifting your body from “fight-or-flight” into “rest and digest” mode.
+Yoga slows down and deepens breathing, calms the nervous system, shifting your body from “fight-or-flight” into “rest and digest” mode.
 This lowers heart rate, blood pressure and overall tension.
 It encourages mindfulness, builds mind–body awareness by connecting movement with breath and helps you notice stress signals earlier (tight shoulders, shallow breathing, racing thoughts) so you can respond before anxiety escalates.
 It reduces muscle tension with gentle stretching and mindful movement releasing physical tightness that often accompanies stress and anxiety.

-How to Practice with Affirmations
+How to Practice with Affirmations:

 Repeat each affirmation 3–6 times, matching one affirmation per slow breath.
 If anxiety is high, whispering the words can be very grounding.
 You can choose just 1–3 poses and affirmations when your time or energy is low.